'Terrible deeds': German ex-nurse convicted of murdering 85 | CBC News

 Authorities subsequently investigated hundreds of deaths, exhuming bodies of former patients.

+Hoegel testified he had a "protected" childhood, free of violence.
+He said his grandmother and his father, who were both nurses, had been his role models for going into the profession.

+"Now I sit here fully convinced that I want to give every relative an answer," Hoegel said during the trial.
+"I am really sorry."

-In his closing statement to the court on Wednesday, Hoegel expressed shame and remorse, saying he realized how much pain and suffering he had caused with his "terrible deeds."
+In his closing statement to the court on Wednesday, Hoegel reiterated the apology, expressing shame and remorse, and saying he realized how much pain and suffering he had caused with his "terrible deeds."

 Comments